 Peach fuzz is a normal part of the body.
 It helps protect the skin from the sun and regulate body temperature.

 However, there are also several skin concerns related to it.
-That is why many people opt to have them removed through dermaplaning.
+That is why many people choose to shave it off with a dermaplaning tool.